kyc013/cse15l-lab-reports/Lab Report 2.md

 **PT3**

 I can't say for the rest of the students taking this class, but I didn't know how to do any of these things before.
-Learning commands such as pwd, cat, cd, ls, curl etc was interesting, as was accessing remote servers from a local computer.
+Learning commands such as pwd, cat, cd, ls, curl etc was fun, as was accessing remote servers from a local computer.
+One thing I recognize the importnace of initally was the working directory.
+As I participate in the labs however, I found myself making mistakes becausse I was in the wrong directory without realizing it.
+For instance, I'd try to compile my java file inside the folder when I'm stil in the home directory, which obviously didn't work until I tried cd.
+A basic concept, but I think it's still crucial for any stage you're in.